DeSantis unveils an aggressive immigration and border security policy that largely mirrors Trump’s

 EAGLE PASS, Texas (AP) — Republican presidential candidate Ron DeSantis promised to end birthright citizenship, finish building the southern border wall and send U.S. forces into Mexico to combat drug cartels as part of an aggressive — and familiar — immigration policy proposal he laid out Monday in a Texas border city.

-Still, DeSantis projected confidence on Monday, slapping at leaders in both political parties for failing to stop what he called an immigrant “invasion,” as he addressed residents of Eagle Pass, Texas, a community that has emerged as a major corridor for illegal border crossings during Joe Biden’s presidency.
+Still, DeSantis projected confidence on Monday, excoriating leaders in both political parties for failing to stop what he called an immigrant “invasion.”
+He addressed his plans while touring Eagle Pass, a community that has emerged as a major corridor for illegal border crossings during Joe Biden’s presidency.

-“I have listened to people in D.C. for years and years and years, going back decades — Republicans and Democrats — always chirping about this yet never actually bringing the issue to a conclusion,” DeSantis told an audience of roughly 100 people.
+“I have listened to people in D.C. for years and years and years, going back decades — Republicans and Democrats — always chirping about this yet never actually bringing the issue to a conclusion,” DeSantis told an audience of roughly 100 residents, including local Democratic officials, school teachers and mothers of children lost to fentanyl overdoses.
 “What we’re saying is no excuses on this.”

+He likened illegal border crossings to home break-ins and warned that drug traffickers trying to bring their product into the United States could wind up “stone cold dead.”

+“If somebody were breaking into your house to do something bad, you would respond with force.
+Yet why don’t we do that at the southern border?”
+DeSantis asked.
+“So if the cartels are cutting through the border wall, trying to run product into this country, they’re going to end up stone cold dead as a result of that bad decision.

+“And if you do that one time, you’re not going to see them mess with our wall ever again,” he said.

 The DeSantis campaign has promised to release more detailed policy rollouts in the coming weeks.
-But in leading with immigration, DeSantis is prioritizing a divisive issue that has long been a focus of the GOP’s most conservative voters.
+But in leading with immigration, the two-term Florida governor is prioritizing a divisive issue that has long been a focus of the GOP’s most conservative voters.
 The pro-immigrant group America’s Voice condemned DeSantis for making “invasion” references that have been used by white supremacists.

 That didn’t stop him from trying.